jfrog/gke-marketplace-jfrog/README.md

 ### Delete the GKE cluster

-Optionally, if you don't need the deployed application or the GKE cluster, delete the cluster using this command:
+Optionally, if you don't need the deployed application, or the GKE cluster, delete the cluster using this command:

 ```shell